hasindu2008/f5c/_docs/f5c-perf-hints.md

 chart: true
 ---

 Due to the vast differences among Nanopore datasets and the computing systems, having a universal set of parameters that gives the best runtime performance (execution time) in each case is impossible.
 If the default parameters are causing a significant impact on execution time, *f5c* will suggest user to tune the parameters.
-If pereferred, users can terminate and relaunch *f5c* with better parameters.
+If preferred, users can terminate and relaunch *f5c* with better parameters.
 However, note that there may be false positives and false negatives.

 ## Table of Contents
 - [Improving I/O performance](#io)